IBM/data-prep-kit/data-processing-lib/doc/transformer_utilities.md

 * `add_column` adds column to the table avoiding duplicates.
 If the column with the given name already exists it will be removed before it is added

+It also contain two variables:
+* `RANDOM_SEED` number that is used for methods that require seed
+* `LOCAL_TO_DISK` rough local size to size on disk/S3

 This class should be extended with additional methods, generally useful across multiple transformers and documentation should be added here